 Puerto Galera boasts beautiful white sand beaches that are good for swimming, relaxation, snorkeling, and sailing.
-It also offers one of the most diverse diving sites in Asia and has the densest population of marine species in the world according to research conducted by the University of the Philippines.
+It also offers one of the most diverse diving sites in Asia and has the densest population of marine species in the world, according to research conducted by the University of the Philippines.

-When to Visit: Visit in the high season (April through June) if you don't mind the heat and the crowds, or during the low season if you don't mind slightly colder weather.
+- When to Visit: Visit in the high season (April through June) if you don't mind the heat and the crowds, or during the low season if you don't mind slightly colder weather.

-How to Get There: Puerto Galera is pretty easy to get to from Manila by car and only takes about three hours.
-Simply drive through South Luzon Expressway, turn right to STAR Tollgate and then head to Batangas Pier.
-When you get there, you can either park your car and ride a ferry going to Puerto Galera or have your car ride a RoRo (roll on, roll off) ship so you can take your car with you to Puerto Galera.
+- How to Get There: Puerto Galera is pretty easy to get to from Manila by car and only takes about three hours.
+Simply drive through South Luzon Expressway, turn right to STAR Tollgate, and then head to Batangas Pier.
+When you get there, you can either park your car and ride a ferry going to Puerto Galera or have your car ride a RoRo (roll on, roll off) ship, so you can take your car with you to Puerto Galera.

-What to Do: The marine sanctuary makes for great diving, which is what Puerto Galera is known for.
+- What to Do: The marine sanctuary makes for great diving, which is what Puerto Galera is known for.
 You can also do your standard beach and resort activities: water sports, spa days, lounging, etc. This is not your best destination for incredible food, however.

-What It’s Known For: It’s often considered a good alternative to Boracay if you haven’t got the money or the time to get there.
+- What It’s Known For: It’s often considered a good alternative to Boracay if you haven’t got the money or the time to get there.

 4. Samal Island, Davao City

-How to Get There: Fly into Davao City.
+- How to Get There: Fly into Davao City.
 From Davao City, it’s very easy to take a ferry to reach the island.

-What to Do: Enjoy relaxing at a resort and exploring the many islets and beaches.
+- What to Do: Enjoy relaxing at a resort and exploring the many islets and beaches.
 Also, check out the vanishing island, which disappears as the tide comes in.

 5. Panglao Island, Bohol

 In fact, the Panglao Marine Biodiversity Project discovered that Panglao Island has more marine species and biodiversity than both Japan and the Mediterranean Sea combined.
-Currently, Panglao Island is being developed and the government has plans to build an airport to further boost the island's tourism.
+Currently, Panglao Island is being developed, and the government has plans to build an airport to further boost the island's tourism.

-Alona Beach, the best-known beach on Panglao island, can be congested and overpriced, but has some great diving.
+Alona Beach, the best-known beach on Panglao island, can be congested and overpriced, but it has some great diving.
 Dumaluan and Doljo beaches are also popular.

-When to Visit: The dry, cool season between December and March is the perfect time to go.
+- When to Visit: The dry, cool season between December and March is the perfect time to go.
 The summer heat between April and July breaks up with the onset of the rainy season.

 6. Coron Island, Palawan

 Coron is both the name of an island off the coast of Busuanga and the name of Busuanga’s largest town.
-Coron Island is inhabited by the Tagbanua people and is a gem of natural beauty with steep limestone cliffs, white sand beaches, and seven mountain lakes.
+Coron Island is inhabited by the Tagbanua people and is a gem of natural beauty, with steep limestone cliffs, white sand beaches, and seven mountain lakes.
 It's actually been listed among the top 10 best scuba diving sites in the world by Forbes Travel magazine.

-When to Visit: Though Coron isn't as packed with tourists as other beaches, visiting in the low season can still be nice to avoid the chance of crowds.
+- When to Visit: Though Coron isn't as packed with tourists as other beaches, visiting in the low season can still be nice to avoid the chance of crowds.

-How to Get There: Fly into Busuanga and then take a van to Coron (takes about 45 minutes).
+- How to Get There: Fly into Busuanga and then take a van to Coron (takes about 45 minutes).
 You should also know that no one can stay on the island overnight, though lodging can be found in the city of Coron, Busuanga.